Colonial Hills: Appearance of highways

 Prior to the completion of Interstate 70 and Interstate 71 across Ohio, the City of Columbus began construction expressways that would link to the new Interstate System.
 The portion of Interstate 71 that bounds Worthington's eastern edge was called The North Freeway, cost 13.8 million dollars, and was constructed south from State Route 161, arriving at 11th avenue by August, 1961.
 It took a year to get from 11th Avenue to 5th Avenue, mostly due to the need to construct a massive underpass under the Pennsylvania Railroad's Grogan Yard.
 Ironically, today only two tracks cross the viaduct, the rest of the structure supports a large, weedy field.
 By August 1962, the freeway had reached Fifth Avenue, and reached downtown in November 1962.
 It wasn't until 1966 that I-71 was complete between Cincinnati and Cleveland.

 I-270 (the Outerbelt) was proposed in the early 1960s with the north section to be routed through the deaf school just north of Graceland Shopping Center.
 This proposal was fought by residents of Clintonville and Beechwold through 1961.
 In October, 1961, after an extensive letter writing campaign by local residents, Ohio Governor Michael DiSalle announced that the freeway would be built north of Worthington.
 In August, 1967, the first section of Outerbelt between North High Street and I-71 opened.
 The outerbelt was finally completed in August, 1975 at a total cost of 150 million dollars.

 State Route 315 was the most contentious of the area's freeways, and its construction was not completed until 1981.
 Its construction involved relocating the Olentangy River between the Outerbelt and 161.

-Conclusion
+Today

 Today, few of the original homes remain unmodified, as their value has justified extensive remodeling.
-The combined property value of six Colonial Hills homes would exceed the $1,250,000 spent to construct the original 200, a testament to the decision making process of the Defense Homes Corporation over sixty years ago.
+The combined property value of six Colonial Hills homes would exceed the $1,250,000 spent to construct the original 200, a testament to the decision-making process of the Defense Homes Corporation over sixty years ago.